sjentsch/lsjDocs/Ch12/Ch12_Regression_02.rst

-**Scatterplots** are a simple but effective tool for visualising the relationship between *two* variables, like we saw with the figures in the section on correlation (section :doc:`Correlations <Ch12_Regression_01>`).
+**Scatterplots** are a simple but effective tool for visualising the relationship between *two* variables, like we saw with the figures in the section on correlation (section :doc:`Ch12_Regression_01`).
 It’s this latter application that we usually have in mind when we use the term “scatterplot”.
 In this kind of plot each observation corresponds to one dot.
 The horizontal location of the dot plots the value of the observation on one variable, and the vertical location displays its value on the other variable.
 In many situations you don’t really have a clear opinions about what the *causal* relationship is (e.g., does A cause B, or does B cause A, or does some other variable C control both A and B).
 If that’s the case, it doesn’t really matter which variable you plot on the x-axis and which one you plot on the y-axis.
 However, in many situations you do have a pretty strong idea which variable you think is most likely to be causal, or at least you have some